nuxodin/css-variables-name-conventions/README.md

 # CSS variables - naming conventions

 This project aims to identify commonalities of css-variable names in different frameworks and to derive recommendations.
-It would be great if third-party components could count on the availability of the same variables.
+It would be great if third-party components could rely on the availability of the same variables.

 ## What should be available?